Soviet Superstar

 Soviet Superstar is a greatest hits album by Russian singer Alla Pugacheva released in 1984 by Track Music in Scandinavia.
 The album features the best songs from 1976 to 1984.
-The release of the album was preceded by a number of successful concerts in Finland, as well as an active rotation of the singer's songs on radio and TV.
+The release of the album was preceded by a number of concerts in Finland, as well as an active rotation of the singer's songs on radio and TV.

-The record was a great success.
-In Finland, it reached the second place in the album chart and received a gold certification.
+In Finland, the album reached the second place in the albums chart and received a gold certification.
 In 1985, the second part of the album was released.